- What is a restaurant concept?

 Ghost restaurants are making waves in big cities because they’re using third-party delivery services for delivery and marketing.

-In many cases, it's beneficial to use a delivery service rather than provide your own delivery because it doesn’t restrict your market reach.
+In many cases, it's beneficial to use a delivery service rather than provide your own delivery with pos system for delivery business because it doesn’t restrict your market reach.
 Ghost restaurants are one of the top trending restaurant concepts as the delivery craze continues to spread.
 Throughout Thailand, Go-Jek is enabling many people to order takeaway meals without using Grubhub.